srujanreddyj/Data-Engineering-concepts/airbnb_capstone/README.md

 ## Addressing Other Scenarios
 * ****The data was increased by 100x.****
-  * The pipeline can be made autoscalling enabled and this will help bigger amount of data be processed without many bottlenecks.
+  * The pipeline can be made autoscaling enabled and this will help a bigger amount of data be processed without many bottlenecks.
   * At present the highest size of the data we have used is less than 1GB.
-So increasing 100x scenario would not be considered as a major issue, because Amazon's Redshift or S3 are commonly known for reliability and can deal with VERY large data.
-Thus, in the case of this scenario, the size of the S3 bucket would be increased and accordingly the tables in Redshift would grow too.
+So increasing the 100x scenario would not be considered a major issue, because Amazon's Redshift or S3 are commonly known for reliability and can deal with VERY large data.
+Thus, in the case of this scenario, the size of the S3 bucket would be increased, and accordingly, the tables in Redshift would grow too.
   * Also we could use increase EMR cluster size to handle larger volumes of data nodes for faster processing.
-  * But there may be an issue with airflow container.
+  * But there may be an issue with the Airflow container.
 In production, Airflow should be run on a cluster of machines.
-* ****The pipelines would be run on a daily basis by 7 am every day.****
+* ****The pipelines would be run daily by 7 am every day.****
-  * This scenario can be dealt easily as we are using Apache Airflow.
-The teams can easily set the Airflow pipelines to a schedule interval to be daily at 7 am on.
+  * This scenario can be dealt with ease as we are using Apache Airflow.
+The teams can easily set the Airflow pipelines to a scheduled interval to be daily at 7 am on.
-  * Regualar email updates on failures and quality can also be enabled.
+  * Regular email updates on failures and quality can also be enabled.
 * ****The database needed to be accessed by 100+ people.****
-  * Amazon web services are known for its stability and scalability features.
+  * Amazon web services are known for their stability and scalability features.
 So, a concurrency limit for the Redshift cluster can be set and also be expanded as deemed necessary.
   * Also AWS comes with auto-scaling capabilities and good read performance and hence would not be considered as an issue and needed major changes in the platform can be done properly.

 ## LESSONS LEARNED
-1. Using Parquet data files is much faster and AWS ability to read these files is superior compared csv when text column values are present. csv files are larger in space compared to parquet files.
+1. Using Parquet data files is much faster and AWS's ability to read these files is superior compared to CSV when text column values are present.
+CSV files are larger in space compared to parquet files.
 2. Null Fields will not be present in parquet and thereby mismatch of columns arise in AWS Redshift.
-3. Redshift COPY Command: COPY, INSERT commands in redshift work seemless when the data type of the columns match or else understanding the error message is even more painful
+3. Redshift COPY Command: COPY, INSERT commands in redshift work seamless when the data type of the columns match or else debugging and understanding the error message will take time forever.
 4. Install AIRFLOW on local machines is not as easy as it sounds.
 5. Apache Spark SQL and Pyspark solve purpose when there are more **1 million rows**, else better to stick with Python only.
 6. AWS is very powerful and has unlimited potential anyone can tap.
-More importantly need to be careful with the pricing.
+More importantly, need to be careful with the pricing.

 ---
 ***References & Acknowledgements:***
-Udacity and many github profiles.
+Udacity and many GitHub profiles.